rcland12/holly-stream/README.md

 3. Train your model.
 A CUDA-enabled machine is highly encouraged for this step.
 A training script will look something like this:
     ```bash
-    python train.py --weights yolov5s.pt --cfg yolov5s.yaml --data data.yaml --img 1280 --rect --epochs 1000 --batch-size 32 --device 0 --optimizer AdamW
+    python train.py \
+    --weights yolov5s.pt \
+    --cfg yolov5s.yaml \
+    --data data.yaml \
+    --epochs 1000 \
+    --batch-size 16 \
+    --optimizer AdamW \
+    --device 0
     ```

 4. After training, export your model as ONNX.
 Set the `--opset` to 15 for Jetson Nano compatability.
 If you want a pretrained YOLOv5 model, simply add the model name to `--weights` (e.g. `--weights yolov5s.pt`).
+The `--half` flg with convert model parameters that are float32 to float16, reducing model size and increasing inference speed.
     ```bash
-    python export.py --include onnx --weights best.pt --simplify --half --device 0 --opset 15
+    python export.py \
+    --include onnx \
+    --weights best.pt \
+    --half \
+    --opset 15 \
+    --device 0
     ```

 5. Copy your ONNX model to your Jetson Nano.

 6. Convert your model to TensorRT.
 TensorRT model are specific to the machine you convert it on.
 If you are inferencing your model on a Jetson Nano you have create the TensorRT model on your Jetson Nano.
 Luckily, the software needed is built-in to the Jetson.
+If you did not use the `--half` flag in step 4, leave off the flags `--fp16` and after.
     ```bash
+    /usr/src/tensorrt/bin/trtexec \
+    --onnx=./path/to/model.onnx \
+    --saveEngine=./path/to/save/model.plan \
+    --explicitBatch \
-    /usr/src/tensorrt/bin/trtexec --onnx=./path/to/model.onnx --saveEngine=./path/to/save/model.plan --fp16
+    --fp16 \
+    --inputIOFormats=fp16:chw \
+    --outputIOFormats=fp16:chw
     ```

 7. Move the model to the correct location, `holly-stream/triton/object_detection/1/model.plan`.